Adellica/chicken-glm/README.md

 Chicken Scheme bindings for [GLM].
 [GLM] is a matrix and vector math library inspired by GLSL.
 These bindings are not complete, but should cover the basic matrix and vector needs within the graphics-domain.

+This egg embeds the headers files of `glm` version 0.9.4.6-2 for convenience.
+In particular, this makes cross-compilation easier.

 ## Quickstart

 Install with: